-The rate of return on an investment asset is the income and capital appreciation over a measurement period divided by the cost of acquisition, expressed as a percentage.
-Assets include stocks, bonds, real estate and mutual funds.
-The rates of return depend on several factors, such as the portfolio composition and macroeconomic conditions, and determine the extent to which investors can meet their financial objectives.
+When you decide to invest your finances, the chances are good that the estimated return of the investment asset (which could be stocks, bonds, real estate, mutual funds, etc.) has factored significantly into your decision.
+The rate of return on an investment asset can be defined as the income and capital appreciation over a measurement period divided by the cost of acquisition, expressed as a percentage.
+Not surprisingly, the rates of return depend on several factors, such as the portfolio composition and macroeconomic conditions, among others.
+These return rates will largely determine the extent to which you, the investor, can meet your financial objectives.

 Macroeconomic conditions affect investment rates of return.
 A growing economy means that more people have jobs, which means they spend more.
 For businesses, this leads to increases in sales, profits and investments in new employees and equipment.
 However, rapid economic growth can lead to higher interest rates.
 This makes credit more expensive, thus dampening consumer spending and business investments.
 Economic slowdowns lead to low employment, which usually means lower profits and stock prices.
 The resulting weakness in the stock markets could improve bond prices as investors move funds to the relative safety of bonds.